 Don’t be creepy

-As has been said time and time again: if you’re in public space and your subject doesn’t have an expectation of privacy, then you’re entitled to take their photo.
+As has been said time and time again: if you’re in a public space and your subject doesn’t have an expectation of privacy, then you’re entitled to take their photo.
 It becomes a bit woollier if you’re using the work for commercial means (at which point you need permission from the individuals depicted in your shot) but we’ll assume you’re pursuing this for your own personal art.

 You do have the right to shoot your subject in a candid fashion, but if they spot you and get cross, it’s best to do what they want: even going so far as to delete the photo.
 A smile and a friendly attitude will get you so much further than stating the rules and refusing to budge.
 If the person intrigued you that much, you might be able to get a quick “street” portrait of them just looking down your lens, and maybe even email it to them later to say thanks.